Bulgarian Bombshell Yanita Yancheva Flaunts Fit Physique In Tight Yoga Pants & Revealing Top

 Yanita Yancheva kicked off the week in full force, as she is wasting no time hitting the gym to train and break out a sweat.
 Meanwhile, she wants to motivate her legion of Instagram fans to follow suit, and showing off her incredibly toned physique seems to be a great tool in that regard.

 On Tuesday, the Bulgarian fitness icon took to the popular social media platform to share a sizzling hot snapshot of herself in the gym as she rocks a revealing workout set that flatters her toned figure.
-For the photo, the blonde bombshell is posing amid weights and other gym equipment as she dons a dark gray set that consists of a sports bra that features a classic halter neck while boasting a large cutout in the middle, which teases quite a bit of her cleavage.
+For the photo, the blonde bombshell is posing amid weights and other gym equipment as she poses in a dark gray set.
+The outfit consists of a sports bra that features a classic halterneck while boasting a large cutout in the middle, which teases quite a bit of her cleavage.
 The cutout is lightly covered by horizontal strings that give the top an interesting texture.

 Yancheva teamed her sports bra with a pair of matching high-rise leggings that sit just above her bellybutton, leaving her toned upper abs fully on display.
 The leggings boast a distressed detail along the lower thighs and knees that match the cutouts of the sports bra.
 As the model indicated via the tag included with her post and caption, the workout set she is wearing is from Body Engineers, a brand she represents as an athlete and designer, as The Inquisitr has previously written.

-Yancheva is wearing her blonde hair in a casual middle part and styled down in natural waves that cascade over her left shoulder, coming to a rest on her chest and arm.
+Yancheva is wearing her blond hair in a casual middle part and styled down in natural waves that cascade over her left shoulder, coming to a rest on her chest and arm.
 The model appears to be wearing black eyeliner and mascara, which makes the blue of her eyes stand out as she shoots a fierce look at the camera.

 Since going live, the post — which Yancheva shared with her 1.5 million Instagram followers — has garnered more than 15,300 likes in just an hour of being posted, as of the time of this writing.
 The same short amount of time also brought in upwards of 125 comments to the photo, indicating that the interactions will continue to rake in as the day progresses.